Eton v Harrow: Early years

-A triangular tournament at Lord's also involving Winchester – Public Schools Week – ran until 1854; it was emulated by matches of other schools particularly Charterhouse, Rugby and Westminster.
+A triangular tournament at Lord's also involving Winchester – Public Schools Week – ran until 1854; it was emulated by matches of other schools, particularly Charterhouse, Rugby and Westminster.
 The schools were early adopters of cricket caps: Eton (light blue) and Winchester (blue) in 1851, and Harrow (striped) in 1852, followed by Cambridge (1861) and Oxford (1863).

 The first Eton–Harrow match in 1805 preceded by one year the first Gentlemen v Players in 1806.
 Charles Wordsworth, nephew of William Wordsworth, played for Harrow in the four matches in 1822 to 1825, and arranged the first University Match at Lord's in 1827, two years before the first Boat Race.
 Many Eton and Harrow players went on to win blues at Oxford and Cambridge.
 Eton v Harrow was joined by the University Match and Gentlemen v Players as the three key features in the England cricket season.

 Heyday

-In its heyday, in the late 19th century and early 20th century, "the School's day" was one of the highlights of the London "season", alongside Henley Royal Regatta and Royal Ascot.
+In its heyday, in the late 19th century and early 20th century, "the Schools day" was one of the highlights of the London "season", alongside Henley Royal Regatta and Royal Ascot.
 The number of spectators necessitated the first introduction of viewing stands and a boundary rope at Lord's in 1866.
 The game made national newspaper headlines, and was attended by schoolboys large and small, their elder brothers and fathers, accompanied by their ladies and other members of London society.
 The match in 1914 was attended by over 38,000 people during its two days.
 Even in 2008, the match attracted a larger crowd than any of Middlesex's first-class matches.

 The influence of the Eton v Harrow match waned as the dominance of amateurs in cricket was replaced by increasing professionalism, noticeably after the First World War and to an even greater extent after the Second.

 It was not just Eton and Harrow that played at Lord's.
 There was a group of ten schools called 'The Lord's Schools' which had fixtures each season.
 These were Eton College, Harrow School, Tonbridge School, Marlborough College, Rugby School, Cheltenham College, The Oratory School, Haileybury College, Clifton College and Beaumont College (now closed).